Skip to main content

 Investigating and reporting bugs

-When investigating a vulnerability, please, only ever target your own accounts.
-Never attempt to access anyone else's data and do not engage in any activity that would be disruptive or damaging to your fellow users or to DoiT.
+When investigating a vulnerability, please only ever target your own accounts.
+Never attempt to access anyone else's data, and do not engage in any activity that would be disruptive or damaging to your fellow users or DoiT.

 Want to get involved?
 Please email us to report the vulnerability and include steps to reproduce it.

-Note that we are only able to answer to technical vulnerability reports.
-Non-security bugs and queries about problems with your account should be instead directed to our Help Center, Trust Center or Support.
+Note that we are only able to answer technical vulnerability reports.
+Non-security bugs and queries about problems with your account should instead be directed to our Help Center, Trust Center, or Support.

-We are unable to issue rewards to individuals who are on sanctions lists or who are in countries (e.g., Cuba, Russia, Iran, North Korea, Syria, Crimea, and the so-called Donetsk People's Republic and Luhansk People's Republic) on sanctions lists.
+We are unable to issue rewards to individuals on sanctions lists or who are in countries (e.g., Cuba, Russia, Iran, North Korea, Syria, Crimea, and the so-called Donetsk People's Republic and Luhansk People's Republic) on sanctions lists.
 You are responsible for any tax implications depending on your country of residency and citizenship.
-There may be additional restrictions on your ability to enter depending upon your local law.
+Depending upon your local law, there may be additional restrictions on your ability to enter.

-Of course, your testing must not violate any law or disrupt or compromise any data that is not your own.
+Of course, your testing must not violate any law or disrupt or compromise any data that is not yours.